 Many of our students are bombarded with recorded music all day long.
 Very little, if any, is a capella.
 A capella singing is the best way to help students build vocal performance skills.
 It also teaches students that they can sing anywhere, at any time.
 They do not need accompaniment.

 It is important to integrate music reading activities into every class.
-But some traditional camp songs have complex melodies and rhythms that are too difficult for elementary students to read.
+But that does not mean that learning to read music is boring.
+And, some traditional camp songs have complex melodies and rhythms that are too difficult for elementary students to read.
 It can be difficult to find the perfect camp songs to teach specific music elements but they are out there.
-Check out the songs below and the music reading opportunities they provide.

 Integrate Rhythmic Orff Ostinato Patterns